Google Business Audit: How, What, and Why!

 Audit on!

 Google Business is an important tool for small businesses all over the world.
-So, if you’ve created a Google Business listing then you’re already doing good for your business.
+So, if you’ve created a Google Business listing, then you’re already doing well for your business.
 But, if you want to take your small business to the next level then you should conduct regular audits on your Google Business account.
-If you have any questions about Google Business or local marketing in general don’t hesitate to reach out to the local SEO experts here at Redefine!
+If you have any questions about Google Business or local marketing in general, don’t hesitate to reach out to the local SEO experts here at Redefine!

 Author avatar